guyathomas/guythomas.me/content/the-frontend-interview/question-bank/time-travelling-key-store/index.md

 - What should be returned when there is no date value provided in `get`?
 Return last set value when timestamp

 ### Part 3

+- What should be returned if there are no entries before a given timestamp?
+Return `undefined`
+- Are there any time complexity constraints?
+Linear lookup time is fine initially, but how would you optimize further?
+Binary search since it's a sorted list
+- Any preference to how we test this async nature?
+We could wait, but that will slow our tests.
+Better to mock out Date.now

 ## Evaluation Criteria